 22. The School Day

-Children and parents assemble on the school playground by 8.50am, ready to be greeted by their class teachers.
+Children and parents assemble either at the school gates (P/S, KS1 & KS2) or on the school playground (YR), ready to be greeted by their class teachers.
+Children are to arrive promptly at: Pre-school and KS1 – 8.45am, YR and KS2 – 8.50am.
 Registration at 8.55am starts the school day which runs through to 3.30pm with morning and lunch breaks.

 Early Years 12.00 – 1.30pm